Copyright The OpenTelemetry Authors

 Capture HTTP request and response headers

-You can configure the agent to capture predefined HTTP headers as span attributes, according to the `semantic convention <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md#http-request-and-response-headers>`_.
+You can configure the agent to capture predefined HTTP headers as span attributes, according to the `semantic conventions <https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-spans.md#http-server-span>`_.

 Request headers